patriciogonzalezvivo/eyeo16/README.md

 **Kenichi** Yoneda (@kyndinfo)

 Note:
-Some work of Kenichi Yoneda... which is one of the mayor contributors to the book.
+This is some work of Kenichi Yoneda... which is one of the mayor contributors to the book.

 --